 Don't let the location put you off, though—if you happen to be in Paris during the summer months, this is the place to be.
 Entrance to the park is free, and when the warmer weather rolls around, you'll be able to check out street art, music festivals, and even a few free movie screenings in the evenings.

 The park attracts locals and tourists alike, so if you're feeling homesick, you'll most likely be able to meet a group of Americans while you're there.

-Rouse yourself long enough to watch a wild bike ride-parade-street happening near nearby Hotel de Ville on summer Friday nights.
+Rouse yourself long enough to watch a wild bike ride/parade/street happening near the nearby Hotel de Ville on summer Friday nights.

-Loiter on fashion aves Rue de Faubourg St. Honore ("Much to buy with lots of money," writes Paris Digest) or nearby Avenue Montaigne to see what really rich people are wearing.
-Wow.
+Loiter on fashion avenues Rue de Faubourg St. Honore ("Much to buy with lots of money," writes Paris Digest) or nearby Avenue Montaigne to see what really well-to-do people are wearing.

 If you want some culture with that travel, Musee de Orsay is free on first Sundays and the Louvre is free on Friday nights for folks under 26.
-This museum, once a palace with dungeon and moat, is the free thing to do in Paris, and well worth queueing up to get inside.
+This museum, once a palace with a dungeon and moat, is the free thing to do in Paris.
+Queueing up to get inside is well worth it.

 Free Friday entrance is good from 6 p.m. to 9:45 p.m.
 Admission is free for all visitors on the first Saturday of each month from 6 p.m. to 9:45 p.m. and on Bastille Day (14 July).

 Musee de la Sculpture en Plein Air, the outdoor sculpture museum along the River Seine, is a lovely place to stroll, have a picnic, or admire more than 30 modern sculptures—including a few by major artists such as César, Brancusi, and Zadkine.